One of the verses in the Quran that is commonly misunderstood is the following.

 (٨٠:٦) فَأَنْتَ لَهُ تَصَدَّىٰ

-Lanes also specifies some other derivative meaning for this root that can help give more color to the meaning of this word in the context.
+Lanes also specifies some other derivative meanings for this root that can help give more color to the meaning of this word in the context.
 One of these derivative meanings from this root is the word “echo.”
 It indicates that this is understood as one who hears the sound of their voice and calls, which could symbolize that the people enjoyed hearing the sound of their own voice.
 Additionally, Lanes indicates that this word is connected with being inconsiderate and heedless.
 This corresponds with the other verses regarding the Salat of the non-believers.

 [107:4] And woe to those who observe the contact prayers (Salat)—